finos/ai-readiness/docs/_risks/ri-8.md

 sequence: 8
 type: SEC
 title: Tampering with the foundational model
-external-refs:
+external_risks:
+  - LLM03
-  - owasp-llm-top-10:
+  - LLM05
-      - "LLM05: Supply Chain Vulnerabilities"
-      - "LLM03: Training Data Poisoning"
 ---

 The SaaS-based LLM provider is a 3rd party supplier and as such is subject to all typical supply chain, insider, and software integrity